v0idsec/PicoCTF-2023/Safe Opener 2.md

-# GitHub CTF Writeup: PicoCTF2023 Challenge - Safe Opener 2
+# CTF Writeup: PicoCTF2023 Challenge - Safe Opener 2

 ## Challenge Description
 The `Safe Opener 2` challenge requires you to retrieve the lost key to unlock the safe.
 You have been provided with a file named `SafeOpener.class`, which is supposed to help you retrieve the lost key.